w3f/Grants-Program/applications/sensio_network.md

 There are project that share similar approache, like majority of PoE/TimeStamping, but none that does what we are trying to do.
 Sensio, at the moment, is the only project out there that provides verifiable ownership and copyright claims based on real workflows, not `first came -> first hashed it -> owned it`.

 - The team's long-term plans and intentions with this project.

+We are creating the business with Sensio project where SensioNetwork would play a major role in positioning itself as a place for verifiable claims with the real workflows.

+Example:

+nothing stops us (from SensioNetwork side) to partner with the SoundCloud or Spotify to provide them with provable copyrights/ownerships which they can use to sell the licenses.